scala/docs.scala-lang/_overviews/scala3-book/domain-modeling-tools.md

 ## Case classes

 Case classes are used to model immutable data structures.
 Take the following example,
 ```scala
 case class Person(name: String, relation: String)
 ```
 Since we declared `Person` as a case class, the fields `name` and `relation` are public and immutable by default.
-We can instances of case classes as follows:
+We can create instances of case classes as follows:
 ```scala
 val christina = Person("Christina", "niece")
 ```